-The first approach used (by Raymond Davis, co-winner of the 2002 Nobel Prize in Physics) was radiochemical.
+The first approach used (by Raymond Davis, co-winner of this year's Nobel Prize in Physics) was radiochemical.
 That is, he put $4 \times 10^8$ cm of cleaning fluid (!) in the Homestake gold mine in South Dakota.
-The point is that cleaning fluid contains a lot of chlorine, and neutrinos can cause the reaction $\nu_e + ^{37}\text{Cl} \rightarrow e^- + ^{37}\text{Ar}$ , with a threshold energy of $E{\text{th}} = 0.814$ MeV.
-The Argon was chemically separated every month or so, and detected from $^{37}\text{Ar}$ decay.
+The point is that cleaning fluid contains a lot of chlorine, and neutrinos can cause the reaction $\nu_e + {}^{37}\text{Cl} \rightarrow e^- + {}^{37}\text{Ar}$ , with a threshold energy of $E{\text{th}} = 0.814$ MeV.
+The Argon was chemically separated every month or so, and detected from ${}^{37}\text{Ar}$ decay.
 The point was to observe the neutrinos from fusion in the Sun and get direct information about those processes.
 Ask class: what drawbacks might there be to this approach?
 There is no information about time, direction, or spectrum of the neutrinos.
 It just gives a total number.
 This number, however is substantially less than predicted in a standard solar model with standard particle physics, and this has turned out to be a rather profound issue.
-As Elim mentioned in class, vacuum oscillations of neutrino flavors (which dominate below 5 MeV) and the density-dependent MSW oscillation mechanism (which dominates above 5 MeV), mean that there is a deficit in the electron neutrinos we can detect.
-More specifically, since only electron neutrinos are produced initially and are detected by this method, there's a deficit.
-More recent radiochemical methods use gallium: $\nu_e + ^{71}\text{Ga} \rightarrow e^- + ^{71}\text{Ge}$ , with a threshold energy of $E{\text{th}} = 0.2332$ MeV.
+The solar neutrino deficit is thought to be solved with something called the MSW mechanism, by which in the varying density traversed by the neutrinos, there is mixing of neutrino flavors (mainly electron and muon neutrinos).
+Since only electron neutrinos are produced initially and are detected by this method, there's a deficit.
+More recent radiochemical methods use gallium: $\nu_e + ^{71}\text{Ga} \rightarrow \text{e}^- + ^{71}\text{Ge}$ , with a threshold energy of $E{\text{th}} = 0.2332$ MeV.

 A second method uses scattering directly.
 If a neutrino with high enough energy scatters off an electron in some medium, then Cerenkov light will be emitted if the electron has enough kinetic energy.
 Again, you need tremendous volume to do this.
-The largest-scale water tank of this type is the super-Kamiokande detector in Japan.
+The largest-scale such experiment was the super-Kamiokande detector (RIP) in Japan.
 The advantage of this method is that when the Cerenkov light is observed, it gives the direction and time of an interaction as well as the spectrum of the neutrinos.
-The disadvantage is that a neutrino with E > 5-8 MeV is needed, so the signal is weak.
+The disadvantage is that a neutrino with E > 5 - 8 MeV is needed, so the signal is weak.

-A new generation of detectors looks for ultrahigh energy neutrinos, such as might come from gamma-ray bursts or some categories of ultrahigh energy cosmic rays.
-These use phenomenal volumes, e.g., the IceCube array in Antarctica has sensors placed deep in a cubic kilometer of ice.
-This ran into interesting challenges; for example, the background in the ice experiments was larger than initially thought, because the ice needs to be very uniform and this took deeper digging than had been anticipated.
+A new generation of detectors is looking for ultrahigh energy neutrinos, such as might come from gamma-ray bursts or some categories of ultrahigh energy cosmic rays.
+These use phenomenal volumes, e.g., a planned cubic kilometer array in Antarctic ice or lake Baikal in the Soviet Union.
+Rather than having perfectly controlled environments, these use pre-existing masses and place detectors in them.
+This may be interesting for the future, but for now interesting challenges have been discovered.
+For example, the background in the ice experiments was larger than initially thought, because the ice needs to be very uniform and this took deeper digging than had been anticipated.
 For deep-sea experiments it gets even weirder: the DUMAND experiment (Deep Undersea Muon and Neutrino Detector) had a substantial background from luminous deep-sea fishes!
-Still, there have been some impressive recent successes: the IceCube experiment detected 28 neutrinos above 100 TeV energy, including two above 1 PeV energy (named Bert and Ernie), and also has placed interesting limits on very high energy neutrinos from gamma-ray bursts.